Nathan Douglas: Biography

 In 2007 he won a silver medal at the European Indoor Athletics Championships in Birmingham with a jump of 17.47m, the second longest jump in the world at the time.
 He suffered a major injury in 2007 and, although he managed to compete at the 2008 Beijing Olympics, he struggled to find form as the injury had upset his technique.
-The injury’s severity and complications ultimately affected his chances of competing at the 2012 Olympic Games.
+The injury's severity and complications ultimately affected his chances of competing at the 2012 Olympic Games.

 Douglas continued to compete taking part in World Championships, European Championships and the Commonwealth Games.
 Nathan was made team captain in 2016.

 He went on to win a record eight British Championships including the 2016 British Athletics Championships and Olympic trials, and the 2018 British Athletics Championships.
 He won his last 16 years after his first, winning the triple jump at the 2020 British Athletics Championships.

-Nathan is the most medalled triple jumper in British Championship history with 22 medals, spanning over an international career of 22 years.
+Douglas is the most medalled triple jumper in British Championship history, winning five AAA Championships and winning with 22 medals in total, spanning over an international career of 22 years.

+After retiring from competition he became an executive high performance and resilience coach.